rodrigorc/papercraft/README.md

 * Fold length: when using in or out segments, the length of the segment.
 * Line width: with of the folded printed lines, in millimeters.
 * Hidden fold angle: edges that separate faces with an angle below this one will not be drawn.
 It is 0 by default meaning that all edges will be printed.
 It affects only angles between faces of the model, it will never hide the fold line for a flap; if you want to hide those set the "Fold style" to "None" instead.
+* Edge id position: Complex models are difficult to build.
+In order to help the user, each edge to be glued can be annotated with an "edge id".
+Each edge id is composed by the opposite piece name (one or a few letters), a colon and the edge number.
+Edges with the same number are to be glued together.
+With this option you can choose if you want to print the edge ids and piece names outside of the model, to keep your texture untainted, or inside the model, to keep the ids even after you've cut the pieces out.
+Or you can choose to omit the ids and not to print them.
 * Pages: the number of pages of the output printable document.
 * Columns: how many columns are used to order the pages in the 2D view.
 It does not have any effect in the final printable file.
 * Print Papercraft signature.
 You can disable the signature that is printed in the printable document linking to this Internet page.